beliciadenny/beliciadenny/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
+- **Fake News Detection:** Working on a TF-IDF–based approach to classify news articles in Python.
 - **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
 - **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]